lhvy/uam/README.md

-# UAM - Unnecessarily Acronymised Modpack
+# UAM - Unnecessarily Acronymized Modpack

 Just a personalised modpack for Minecraft for use on a small server.
 Feel free to use or modify as you see fit.